(c) 2024 PillSync.com

 • If you get other types of cancers, you and your healthcare provider should discuss the risks and benefits of using GATTEX.

-• Polyps in the colon (large intestine).
-Polyps are growths on the inside of the colon.
+• Polyps in the intestines.
+Polyps are growths on the inside of the intestines.

 Before you start using GATTEX, your healthcare provider will:

-• Have your colon checked for polyps within 6 months before starting GATTEX.
+• Have your colon and upper intestines checked for polyps within 6 months before starting GATTEX.

 • Have any polyps removed.

-• Check for blood in the stool before children and adolescents start using GATTEX.
+• Check for blood in the stool within 6 months before starting GATTEX.

 To keep using GATTEX, your healthcare provider should: